Blood Transfusions for Teens

 Hereditary spherocytosis is an inherited blood disorder.
 Treatments can help with symptoms.

-Hepatitis C for Teens
+Hepatitis C for Parents

 The hepatitis C virus (HCV) spreads through blood or other body fluids, and can lead to cirrhosis or liver cancer.
 The most common way people become infected is by sharing drug paraphernalia.